Observing in La Silla logbook

 The last two night were full of clouds.
 If it makes really beautiful sunsets, we could not observe the stars.
 The occasion for me to tell you about one role of the observing astronomer.
-When we are in La Silla, we have to account for the weather : too much humidity, rain coming, … or even sometimes snow (like it did on the next mountain !), and we can not observe.
-But they are intermediate case, were we are taking the decision, when there is wind for example, we have to observe at the opposite of the wind or if too much wind, close the cupola.
-On our decision can depend the facts to have good or bad data, specially in the case you have the sky partially covered with thin clouds, hopefully instruments like the flux counter which enables us to compare the light received from a star compared to what we expect from it, can help us to take those decisions.
+When we are in La Silla, we have to account for the weather : too much humidity, some rain coming, … or even sometimes snow (like it did on the next mountain !), and we can not observe.
+But there are intermediate cases, where we are taking the decision to observe or not, when there is wind for example, we have to observe in the opposite direction of the wind or if there is too much wind, we have to close the cupola.
+On our decision can depend the facts to have good or bad data, specially in the case when you have the sky partially covered with thin clouds, hopefully instruments like the flux counter which enables us to compare the light received from a star to what we expect from it, can help us to take those decisions.

 PS : Today we also saw a fox !
-Even if it’s the desert, there is some wild life here, including rapacious like hawks or condor, rodents like mouses or viscachas (a mix of rabbit and squirrel), donkey, lama and fox… and of course insects like spiders or vinchucas.
+Even if it’s the desert, there is some wild life here, including rapacious like hawks or condors, rodents like mouses or viscachas (a mix of rabbit and squirrel), donkeys, lamas and foxes… and of course insects like spiders or vinchucas.